jhonsen/dj.github.io/_posts/2019-03-01-Obesity-Prediction.md

 ### Introduction

-This project was completed on my fifth week at Metis [data science bootcamp](https://www.thisismetis.com/data-science-bootcamps).
-The learning objectives for this project include building a supervised learning (classification) model and deploying its product on a web app.
-So, I decided to choose a topic that was dear to me, **_the obesity pandemic in the US._**
+This project was completed during my fifth week at Metis [data science bootcamp](https://www.thisismetis.com/data-science-bootcamps).
+The learning objectives for this project were building a supervised learning (classification) model and deploying its product on a web app.
+I chose a topic that was dear to me, **_the obesity pandemic in the US._**

 According to the [CDC](https://www.cdc.gov/nchs/fastats/leading-causes-of-death.htm), obesity-related diseases are the leading causes of death in the United States.
 People who are obese have higher chances of developing [heart disease, hypertension, stroke, and even (some) cancers](https://medlineplus.gov/ency/patientinstructions/000348.htm).
 With these statistics, I  wondered: _How much is the rise of obesity-related diseases influenced by our lifestyle?
 How does our (seemingly harmless) habit of snacking or dining out affect our chances of becoming obese?
 What is the impact of physical exercise, or its lack thereof, on our weight and overall health?_